 - A Preliminary Damage Assessment is made by local, state, federal, and volunteer organizations to determine losses and recovery needs.

 - The Governor requests federal assistance.
 FEMA evaluates the request and recommends an action to the White House based on the disaster, the local community and the state's ability to recover.

 - The President approves the request for federal disaster funding or FEMA informs the governor it has been denied.
 This decision process could take a few hours or several weeks depending on the nature of the disaster.

 - Cal OES and FEMA hold Applicants' Briefings that provide a general overview of the Public Assistance (PA) program and describe the application process.

 - An applicant submits a Request for Public Assistance within 30 days of the date of the declaration.
 FEMA will determine the eligibility of each applicant.

 - A Kick-off Meeting for eligible applicants is held with state and federal PA Coordinators to provide a more detailed review of the program and specific applicant needs.
-The applicant submits a List of Projects to Cal EMA and FEMA.
+The applicant submits a List of Projects to Cal OES and FEMA.

 - Damaged sites are documented using a Subgrant Application (Project Worksheet).
 Multiple sites may be combined on to a single Project Worksheet.

 - Project Worksheets are developed and reviewed by FEMA; an eligibility determination is made and the project is assigned a Project Worksheet number.

 - Eligible Project Worksheets are obligated and funding is disbursed through